lucy-kim/vertical-integration/README.md

   - create SNF quality (deficiency counts) data from the SNF Compare archive database
 1. `crsnf_rating.do`
   - create SNF quality (rating) data from the SNF Compare archive database
+1. `agebins.do`
+  - create index admission-level and SNF-level data on the # patients in each 5-age bin
+4. `crindex_admit_DRG_chm.do`
+  - Create hospital-FY-condition-DRG level index admissions data
+  - available for 2008/1 -  2016/6 except 2012/6 (just not avail.)

 ## Programs to obtain and clean data for hospital participation in other pay for performance programs
 1. `crhosp_bpci_participant.do`